Stowe House: The Temple-Grenville family

 The 2nd Marquess of Buckingham married in 1796 Anna Eliza Brydges the daughter and heiress of James Brydges, 3rd Duke of Chandos who had died in 1789.
 He thus acquired this wife's estates in Hampshire and Middlesex.
-Up until 1822 the family had been staunch Whigs, but in order to obtain the long sought Dukedom the family became Tories.
-The Dukedom was bestowed in 1822 by King George IV on Richard Temple-Nugent-Brydges-Chandos-Grenville 2nd Marquess who became the 1st Duke of Buckingham and Chandos.
-The deal was to support the then Prime Minister Lord Liverpool's administration.
-The family spent a great deal of money to control several rotten boroughs, including Old Sarum, whose M.P.s switch their support to the prime minister, although the 1832 Reform Act would end this practice.
-The 1st Duke was a Colonel in the Royal Buckinghamshire Militia (King's Own), he led his battalion in 1814 to France under the command of The Duke of Wellington.
+Up until 1822 the family had been staunch Whigs, but in order to obtain the long sought dukedom the family became Tories.
+The dukedom was bestowed in 1822 by King George IV on Richard Temple-Nugent-Brydges-Chandos-Grenville 2nd Marquess who became the 1st Duke of Buckingham and Chandos.
+The deal was to support the then prime minister Lord Liverpool's administration.
+The family spent a great deal of money to control several rotten boroughs, including Old Sarum, whose M.P.s switch their support to the Prime Minister, although the Reform Act 1832 would end this practice.
+The 1st Duke was a colonel in the Royal Buckinghamshire Militia (King's Own), he led his battalion in 1814 to France under the command of the Duke of Wellington.

 The 2nd Duke through his mother Anna was descended from the House of Plantagenet and was an active member of the Royal Buckinghamshire Yeomanry.
 His support of which added to the debts of £1,464,959 (well over £100,000,000 in 2003 terms) he had accrued by 1845.
 He was called the Greatest Debtor in the world.
 The Duke left to live abroad in August 1847 to escape his creditors.
 That year saw the sale of the family's London home Buckingham House in Pall Mall.
 In March 1848 the family estates in Ireland, Hampshire, Gloucestershire, Somerset, Cornwall, Oxfordshire, Northamptonshire & Middlesex some 36000 acre of land, were sold.
 Followed by the most valuable of the paintings, furniture, the household silver was sold in 836 lots over a week in September, and other art works at Stowe, the over 21,000 bottles of wine and over 500 of spirits in the wine cellars below the Marble Saloon, were all sold from 15 August to 7 October 1848 by Christie's.
 The auction was held in The State Dining Room, but only raised £75,400.
-At the end of the sales the estate had contract to the core 10000 acre in Buckinghamshire.
+At the end of the sales the estate had contracted to the core 10000 acre in Buckinghamshire.
 The garden staff were cut from 40 to 4.
 In January 1849 there was a 24-day sale at Sotheby's of the books from the library, that raised £10,356.